 Getting advice early could save you time and money further down the track.

 Business Connect advisors can give you the advice, skills and information you need to navigate the steps to set up your business.
 Their experience and knowledge is gained from running a small business themselves.

-Find a Business Connect advisor in your area and book your first business advice session for free.
+Choose a Business Connect advisor and register for your first free business advice session.

 More support for startups

 The NSW Government and other agencies provide many types of support for business and help for individuals to start up a business.

 - Easy to do Business is a Service NSW initiative in partnership with the NSW Small Business Commissioner, that gives a free help service to small business owners with a personalised business concierge, dashboard and 'how-to' guides for selected industries to make it easier to open, run or grow a business in NSW.